 Even if she’s wearing a dress and has giant, heaving bosoms–nope!
 Short hair equals a dude.
 So, she can’t have that.

 Morgan Scott is a British pirate–pardon me–privateer, who captures Luca’s ship.
 Morgan is seeking vengeance against the Spanish who killed his family.
 He takes Luca captive and they have a tug-of-war relationship of hatred and attraction.

 Taken By You was a typical enemies-to-lovers/revenge romance with plenty of:

 Heroine: I hate you, you’re my enemy!

 Heroine: I love you!

 Followed by a convenient plot resolution.

 Final Analysis of Taken By You

-Connie Mason fans know what they’re getting when they read her works, although this was a bit subpar for my tastes.
+Connie Mason fans know what they’re getting when they read her works.
+Even so, this was a bit subpar for my tastes.
 I prefer her Leisure/Dorchester books as opposed to her Avons.
 They were dumber and not as finely edited, but spicier and a heck of a lot more fun.